stsp/djstub/README.md

 to build, and is therefore currently not maintained.
 Mini stub uses [SmallerC](https://github.com/alexfru/SmallerC) and is actively maintained.
-If you want to use this project outside of dj64dev suite, you may need full stub.
+If you want to use this project outside of dosemu2 (which means djgpp + bare-metal DOS or windows), you may need full stub.
 Otherwise, mini stub is enough.

 ## usage examples
 ```